muhamuttaqien/python-machine-learning/README.md

 # python-machine-learning
 Machine Learning with Python Programming Language Using A List of Key Libraries Including Scipy, Numpy, Matplotlib, Pandas and Sklearn

-In this project I created machine learning models using python step-by-step.
+In this small project I created machine learning models using python step-by-step.
 I'm done trying to:

 1. Download and install Python Scipy and get the most useful package for machine learning in Python
 2. Load a dataset and try to understand its structure using statistical summaries and data visualization